wallymathieu/assertfail/_posts/2019-06-15-Java-vs-CSharp.md

 ### Similarities

-Validation in Java is similar to validation in .net.
-Both ecosystems have attribute based validation.
+There [is validation in Java](https://hibernate.org/validator/documentation/getting-started/) similar to the familiar attribute based validation in .net.

 There are popular MVC frameworks for both.
 [Spring](https://spring.io/) should feel familiar to anyone using asp.net MVC.